terramate-io/terramate/README.md

 ### Project Setup

-If you already have a Terraform project versioned on Git setting up Terramate is as easy as just [installing Terramate](#installing).
+If you already have a project versioned on Git setting up Terramate is as easy as just [installing Terramate](#installing).
 Terramate comes with sensible defaults so just using it inside a pre existent Git repository should not require any configurations.